GitauHarrison/notes/unit_testing/unit_testing_in_python.md

 ## Code Coverage Exception

-If at any one point you think that a piece of code does not need to be tested, it is possible to make such code lines as exceptions, and make them counted as covered.
+If at any one point you think that a piece of code does not need to be tested, it is possible to make such code lines as exceptions and make them counted as covered.
 They will not appear in coverage reports as missing.
 This can be done using the text `pragma: no cover` to the line or lines in question.

 ```python
 # prime_number.py